Shea butter: Fatty acids

 The proportions of stearic and oleic acids in the shea kernels and butter differ across the distribution range of the species.
 Ugandan shea butter has consistently high oleic acid content, and is liquid at warm ambient temperatures.
 It fractionizes into liquid and solid phases, and is the source of liquid shea oil.
 The fatty acid proportion of West African shea butter is much more variable than Ugandan shea butter, with an oleic content of 37 to 55%.
 Variability can be high even locally, and a tree that produces hard butter can grow with one that produces soft butter.

-Nuts are gathered from a wide area for local production, so shea butter consistency is determined by the average fatty acid profile of the population.
-Within West Africa, shea butter from the Mossi Plateau region of Burkina Faso has a higher average stearic acid content, and so is usually harder than shea butter from other West African regions.
+Nuts are gathered from a wide area for local production so shea butter consistency is determined by the average fatty acid profile of the population.
+Within West Africa shea butter from the Mossi Plateau region of Burkina Faso has a higher average stearic acid content so is usually harder than shea butter from other West African regions.